 No geo-redirect until payment lets the user choose their own journey until they arrive at ‘Buy Now’, when they are automatically redirected

 Automatic geo-redirect gives the user no choice but to automatically be redirected to your Spanish content

 Pop up geo-direct banner such as: Would you like to go to our Spanish site or stay on our English site?” — gives the user the power to decide

 Don’t assume users will have access to 4G networks; much of the world is till 3G or slower.
-So design your site to load quickly so people don't give up before they even get in.
+Make sure that you design your site to load quickly so that people don't give up before they even get in.
 Some hints for increasing upload speeds:

 A localized website has the same content as your home website but translated in a culturally appropriate way to the language of your export country.
 (When a straightforward translation is not possible – for example, of an English colloquialism – transcreation aims to communicate the same meaning and feel, and elicit the same response in the target language.)
 For each new market you need to:

 - Speak your customers’ language

 - Build on your branding

 Unicode is the industry standard, designed to promote and facilitate the consistent representation of text, irrespective of script.
 Any written language, from Greek to Cyrillic to Chinese, Arabic or Hebrew, whether it reads from left to right or right to left, can be catered for.
 Unicode supports over 100 scripts, with a repertoire of over hundred thousand characters.
 UTF-8 is most commonly used.

 Put important information towards the top of the page